thibmeu/draft-romm-aipref-vocab-contentsignals/draft-romm-aipref-contentsignals.md

 # Conventions and Definitions

-{::boilerplate bcp14-tagged}
-For the purposes of this document, in addition to the definitions in [AIPREF-VOCAB] (5 September 2025), the following terms are used:
+For the purposes of this document, in addition to the definitions in [[AIPREF-VOCAB]], the following terms are used:
 * **Search Results:** hyperlinks and short excerpts returned from contents of the retrieved asset(s)
 * **Retrieval-Augmented Generation (RAG):** A technique where external content is retrieved at query time and supplied to a model to condition the generated output.
 See [[SUBSTITUTIVE-VOCAB]]